FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/can-i-use-webauthn.png" alt="Screen explaining browser support for WebAuthn." class="img-fluid" figure=false %}

-We've already seen the high level authentication flow, but let's take closer look.
+You've already seen the high level authentication flow, but let's take a closer look.
 When a user logs in with WebAuthn, a typical flow is:

 1. The user signals they want to use WebAuthn.
 This could be a previously set cookie, clicking a button, or some other manner.
 2. The web server sends a request to the browser.
-3. The browser makes a request of the authenticator.
+3. The browser sends a request to the authenticator.
 4. The authenticator asks the user for their permission.
 5. The user grants permission, and the authenticator generates a signature and a result and sends them back to the web browser.
 6. The web browser sends the data back to the server.
-7. The server verifies the the data with the previously registered public key.
+7. The server verifies the data with the previously registered public key.
 If it checks out, the user is logged in.

+Don't worry, you'll see some code in a minute.

 In more concrete terms, the user needs to authenticate to access their account at the clown store, so they begin the process.

 The browser sends a request to the website to log in.
 The website then passes back a challenge, a website identifier, and some other data.
 The challenge is used to prevent replay attacks and is a randomly generated string of characters.

 As mentioned above, each passkey is tied to a specific domain name and only allowed on HTTPS URLs, which are enforced by the browser.
 For instance, you can't do an authentication request for the site `example.com` if the page is served by `cosmosclownstore.com`.
 If these security checks pass, the browser passes the request to the authenticator via CTAP2.
-The authenticator then authenticates the user using a biometric means like facial recognition (or any other means it implements).
+The authenticator then authenticates the user using biometric means such as facial recognition (or any other means it implements).

-The user can choose not to authenticate with the authenticator, in which case it send back an error message.
+The user can choose not to authenticate with the authenticator, in which case it sends back an error message.
 If the user does authenticate, the authenticator creates a signed assertion and passes it back to the browser.
 The browser passes the assertion back to Cosmo's Clown Store.

 Cosmos Clown Store can verify the assertion with the public key that is stored and associated with that user.
 If the assertion checks out, the user is logged in and can buy all the clownwear they want.